Chatbots for Universities: Redefining how Students Acquire Information and Enroll

 Similar to above example, there are many areas where chatbot could make an impact in learning ecosystem.
 Such chatbots can be taken to the next level with use of machine learning.
 A bot suggesting you courses based on feedback given by people similar to you, or a bot using psychometric assessment as input for suggesting courses are just some of the examples.

 An important consideration with chatbots is the way they are delivered to the end users.
-Studies have shown that users spend more time on messaging apps like Facebook Messenger, Slack, Whatsapp and etc as compared to mobile app.
+Studies have shown that users spend more time on messaging apps like Facebook Messenger, Slack, Whatsapp, etc as compared to mobile app.
 To enable better adoption and engagement it would be advisable if the chatbot experience is delivered through such messaging apps.

 Reading through the situation and advantages, the next question which comes to mind is how can one build such a bot?
 Well, one could use a readily available solution or build one using available bot framework and services.
 The decision would really depend on factors such as technical expertise, functionality needed and time to market.